alanrogers/agar22/legofit/README.md

   Quechua population is used instead of Europe.

 * bougainville: as above, but with Bougainville instead of Europe.

-Before the workshop starts, please try to install legofit on your own computer.
-Instructions can be found in the tutorial.
-We'll spend some time during the workshop sorting out installation issues, so don't worry if you run into problems.

 Further information is available in the Legofit [documentation](https://alanrogers.github.io/legofit/html/index.html).